dashpay/docs/masternodes/setup.rst

 transaction is complete, view the transaction in a `blockchain explorer
 <http://insight.dash.org/insight/>`_ by searching for the address.
 You
-will need 15 confirmations before you can start the masternode, but you can continue with the next step at this point already: installing Dash Core on your VPS.
+will need 15 confirmations before you can start the masternode, but you can continue with the next step at this point already: generating your masternode operator key.

 .. figure:: img/setup-collateral-blocks.png
    :width: 400px